 4 Listen to audio books

-However I do find when I read on a plane I get very sleepy, so downloading a few audio books is an ideal way to get through some of those titles you’ve been wanting to read but never have the time for in a normal day.
+However I do find when I read on a plane I get very sleepy, so take your own entertainment by pre downloading a few audio books.
+It’s an ideal way to get through some of those titles you’ve been wanting to read but never have the time for in a normal day.

 You can even get a free trial with Audible Plus, a brand new all-you-can-listen membership that gives you access to thousands of titles, including a vast array of audiobooks, podcasts and originals across genres, lengths, and formats.